andreasabel/inCode/entry/lenses-products-prisms-sums.md

     change.

-2. In practice, the `q` to factor out your type into (in the `s <~> (a, q)` and `s <~> Either a q`) might not be an actual literal type.
+2. In practice, the `q` to factor out your type into (in the `s <~> (a, q)` and `s <~> Either a q`) might not be an actual "concrete" type.
 In most cases, it's alright to treat it as a theoretical "abstract" type that follows the behavior you want given a restricted interface.
 This is "safe" because, if you notice, none of the methods in the lens or prism APIs (`view`, `set`, `preview`, `review`) ever let an external user directly manipulate a value